getlocalci/circle-advanced-setup-workflow/README.md

 This is similar to how WordPress plugins can look.

-The great thing about Makoto's idea here is that jobs for a directory only run when there's a diff in that directory.
+The great thing about Makoto's idea here is that jobs only run when there's a certain diff.

-For example, if there's no diff in `js/`, the Jest test for that won't run.
+For example, if there's no `.php` file in the diff, the PHPUnit tests won't run.

+And if the only edits are in `README.md`, no dynamic jobs run.

 This repository demonstrates an advanced use case of setup workflow feature on CircleCI.
 For instance, it implements both path filtering and config splitting.